 Do you have color contacts for my Makeup/Cosplay/Halloween look?

 If you’re looking for cheap Halloween contacts that will complete your disguise in seconds, look no further!
 We feature lenses perfect for any costume!
 Sexy kitty with signature cat eyes?
 We’ve got you covered.
 Black or white eyes for a terrifying demon disguise?
 We’ve got that too!
-We also offer colored contact lenses with patterns and prints sure to shock any costume party-goer!
+We also offer color contacts with patterns and prints sure to shock any costume party-goer!
 Not sure what you’re planning to dress as this spook season?
 Check out our gorgeous Halloween colored contacts and let your favorite one guide your costume creation!
 The challenge will be choosing just one.
 But, hey - you have two eyes, right?
 Why not sport a different one in each?

 What’s up with the lens sizes?